Rhetoric or real? N. Korea nuclear test may be a bit of both

 Whatever the state of the program, one thing is clear: The fifth test was the most powerful to date.

-Seoul said the 5.0 magnitude seismic event dwarfs the four past quakes associated with North Korean nuclear tests.
+Seoul said the magnitude-5.0 seismic event dwarfs the four past quakes associated with North Korean nuclear tests.
 Artificial seismic waves measuring 3.9 were reported after North Korea’s first nuclear test in 2006, for instance, and a 4.8 was reported from its fourth test this January.

-The explosive yield of Friday’s North Korean blast would have been 10 to 12 kilotons, or 70 to 80 percent of the force of the 15-kiloton atomic bomb the United States dropped on the Japanese city of Hiroshima in 1945, according to South Korea’s weather agency.
-The North’s fourth test, in January, was an estimated six kilotons.
+The explosive yield of Friday’s blast would have been 10 to 12 kilotons, or 70 to 80 percent of the force of the 15-kiloton atomic bomb the United States dropped on the Japanese city of Hiroshima in 1945, according to South Korea’s weather agency.
+The North’s fourth test, in January, was an estimated 6 kilotons.

 This power strongly indicates a legitimate advance.